raymond8505/twitch-clipper/README.md

 # What?

-First and foremost, a Work in progress.
+First and foremost, a Work in Progress.

 Downloads your public videos, parses them for voice commands to create clips.